 The division of Applied Chemistry at Chalmers has invested into building a new laboratory for physisorption and chemisorption experiments.
 The old Laboratory was hosting a 21 year old Tristar 3000 instrument from Micromeritics and an ASAP 2020 plus instrument (also Micromeritics) that both will live on in the new lab together with new instrumentation that I cannot disclose here at this point.

 I have designed the new laboratory from ground up and it is honestly a lot fun to have this opportunity but also quite some responsibility.
 Tearing down a wall and having in total 160 meters of gas lines put is not an inexpensive endeavor, to say the least.
 The new laboratory will now finally also have a fume hood and a ventilated storage for save handling and storing of less friendly chemicals.
 In total 10 different gases will be available for different experiments to cover the range of micro- and mesoporous materials, i.e. materials with pore sizes of 0.5 - 50 nm.
 A vapor source makes the study of water adsorption or the adsorption of volatile organic compounds (VOCs) possible even at temperatures above ambient thanks to a thermostat.
 I am going to write a detailed entry for the new lab later on before it gets way to specific here.
-For now, I want to show off some pictures from the ongoing building process.
-If you are interested in how this project moves on I invite you to check back here frequently.
+For now, I want to show off some pictures from the ongoing - edit: or now finished - building process.

 I have designed the new laboratory from ground up and it is honestly a lot fun to have this opportunity but also quite some responsibility.
 Tearing down a wall and having in total 160 meters of gas lines put is not an inexpensive endeavor, to say the least.
 The new laboratory will now finally also have a fume hood and a ventilated storage for save handling and storing of less friendly chemicals.
 In total 10 different gases will be available for different experiments to cover the range of micro- and mesoporous materials, i.e. materials with pore sizes of 0.5 - 50 nm.
 A vapor source makes the study of water adsorption or the adsorption of volatile organic compounds (VOCs) possible even at temperatures above ambient thanks to a thermostat.
 I am going to write a detailed entry for the new lab later on before it gets way to specific here.
-For now, I want to show off some pictures from the ongoing building process.
-If you are interested in how this project moves on I invite you to check back here frequently.
+For now, I want to show off some pictures from the ongoing - edit: or now finished - building process.

 💡